billsix/cprogrammingbook/doc/02-Variables.rst

 Plain integers
 ~~~~~~~~~~~~~~

-There are two types (often called ‘flavours’) of integer variables.
+There are two types (often called ‘flavors’) of integer variables.
 Other
 types can be built from these, as we'll see, but
 the plain undecorated ints are the base.
 The most obvious of
 the pair is the ‘signed’ int, the less obvious is its